 Reference Type: The Execute Package task in SSIS allows us to call packages present in the Same Project, File system, and SQL Server.

 - Suppose you select the ReferenceType property to Project Reference.
 In that case, the Execute Package task allows us to choose the child package in the same project containing the parent package.
 Please refer Execute Package Task Project Reference article to understand how to call packages inside the same project.

 - If you select the ReferenceType property to External Reference, the Execute Package task provides two options to choose: File System and SQL Server

-- SQL Server: If we select the SQL Server, Execute Package task will allow us to select the child package stored within the MSDB Database inside our SQL Server.
-The Execute Package task in SSIS uses OLE DB Connection Manager to access the packages present in the SQL Server.
-Please refer Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.
+- SQL Server: If we select the SQL Server, the Execute Package task will allow us to choose the child package stored within the MSDB Database inside our SQL Server.
+The Execute Package task in SSIS uses the OLE DB Connection Manager to access the packages in the SQL Server.
+Please refer to Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.

-Password: While we selecting the child package.
-If the package is protected by password (Which is common in real-time) then please provide the password for that child package.
+Password: While choosing the child package, If the package protected by a password (Which is common in real-time), then please provide the password for that child package.

-ExecuteOutOfProcess: Specify whether you want your child package to run in the same process (with the parent package) or in the separate process.
-If you set this option to Flash then, both parent package and child package will run in the same process.
-If you set this option to True then, both parent package and child package will run in the different process.
+ExecuteOutOfProcess: Specify whether you want your child package to run in the same process (with the parent package) or the separate process.
+If you set this option to False, both parent package and child package will run in the same process.
+If you set this option to True, both parent package and child package will run in a different process.